-- Permanent full-time employment is the main form of employment in the sector at 57% - Permanent part-time employment as a percentage of all categories of employment is 16.1% - Only 6.5% of employees were employed fixed term/temporary in 2016 - Casual employment constitutes 11.6% of all employees While not specifically detailed in the report NESA industry intelligence is that casual employment is predominant in administrative rather than service delivery roles. - 82% of staff turnover is voluntary - The majority of employees are employed pursuant to modern awards. - The modern award covering the majority of key position holders (56%) working in direct client service roles such as Employment Consultant/Case Manager is the Labour Market Assistance Industry Award 2010. - 23% are employed under an Enterprise Agreement (Fair Work Act collective agreement) - 5% are employed under an Agreement Based Transitional Instrument - 16% are employed under a common law employment contract This category includes mostly senior managers such as Chief Executive Officer, State Manager, Deputy CEO/Operations Manager, Chief Financial Officer and other non-client facing roles such as human resource management and IT roles.
+- Casual employment constitutes 11.6% of all employees While not specifically detailed in the report NESA industry intelligence indicates casual employment is predominant in administrative rather than service delivery roles. - Only 6.5% of employees were employed fixed term/temporary in 2018 - Permanent full-time employment is the main form of employment in the sector at 57% - Permanent part-time employment as a percentage of all categories of employment is 16.1% - 82% of staff turnover is voluntary - The majority of employees are employed pursuant to modern awards. - The modern award covering the majority of key position holders (56%) working in direct client service roles such as Employment Consultant/Case Manager is the Labour Market Assistance Industry Award 2010. - 23% are employed under an Enterprise Agreement (Fair Work Act collective agreement) - 5% are employed under an Agreement Based Transitional Instrument